 - Contract prices fraudulently inflated.
 Where a contract is corruptly awarded, it is often the case that the contract price is significantly inflated, not just to cover the cost of the bribe, but also to maximise profit for the contractor.
 Where the contractor is assured of success in winning the contract, it will have considerable freedom to demand a high contract price.
 These inflated contract prices are paid out of public funds.

 - Fraudulent claims approved and paid.
 Contractors may submit fraudulent claims which are either unmerited or inflated.
 These claims may be approved for a number of reasons.
 The certifier may wrongly believe them to be genuine and justified.
 Alternatively, bribery of the certifier, or other person responsible for approving the claims, may ensure that the claims are approved.
-In addition, bribery of the relevant government official will ensure that he does not challenge the approvals and that the claims are paid.
+In addition, bribery of the relevant government official will ensure that she/he does not challenge the approvals and that the claims are paid.
 The losses caused by payment of fraudulent claims are often far greater than losses resulting from bribery to win contracts.
-The cost of fraudulent claims will again be borne by the public.
+The cost of fraudulent claims will be borne by the public.

 - Defective or dangerous works provided.
 Contractors may use bribery to persuade a certifier to approve defective works or materials.
 This can result in projects being provided which are seriously defective, and which deteriorate very quickly, so requiring repair or replacement far earlier than should be the case.
 Alternatively or in addition, defective work may result in dangerous structures which may cause injury or death.
 It is the taxpayer who will have to fund any repair or replacement of the defective products, and compensate those harmed by them.